Abu Talib ibn Abd al-Muttalib: Death and legacy

 Abū Ṭālib died around 619 CE, at more than 80 years of age, about 10 years after the start of Muhammad's mission.
 This year is known as the Year of Sorrow for Muhammad, because not only did his uncle Abu Talib die, but also his wife Khadijah bint Khuwaylid, within a month of Abu Talib.

 After Abu Talib's death, Muhammad was left unprotected.
 Abu Talib's brother and successor as the chief of the family, that is Abu Lahab, did not protect him, as he was an enemy of Muhammad, so Muhammad and his followers faced incredible persecution.
 Muhammad is quoted as exclaiming, "By God, Quraysh never harmed me so much as after the death of Abu Talib."
 The early Muslims relocated to Abyssinia and then to Medina in order to escape persecution by the Quraysh.

-Views of different sects
+Muslim Views on his faith and fate

 The memory of Abu Talib is influenced by political aims of the Sunni and Shia Muslims.

-Sunni

 It is reported in Sunni Islam that the Quranic verse 28:56 ("O Prophet!
 Verily, you guide not whom you like, but Allah guides whom He will") was revealed concerning Abu Talib's embrace of Islam at the hands of his nephew.

-During the time of Prophethood, the prophet Muhammad took all possible measures to protect him from the tribe.
+During the time of Prophethood, the Prophet Muhammad took all possible measures to protect himself from the tribe.
 He was called a person of Hell for not accepting Islam in Ar-Raheeq Al-Makhtum, where it is said that Muhammad said that he would be placed in the depths of Hellfire because of his association with him and his support for him, or he would have been plunged into the abyss of Hell.

+Shia view

+In shia faith, Abu Talib is considered a devout monotheist and true believer who strategically concealed his faith through taqiyya (pious dissimulation) to serve as a powerful protector for the Prophet Muhammad.
+Rather than dying an unbeliever as mainstream Sunni traditions suggest, Shia theology holds that he was a vital "silent shield" whose sacrifices—like enduring the Meccan economic boycott—and poetic writings prove his complete devotion to Islam, viewing alternative historical accounts as political fabrications meant to allegedly discredit his son, Ali.